Difference Between Petrol and Diesel

 The anti-blasting quality of gasoline is measured by the octane number.
 When determining the ON, the combustion technique used in a laboratory engine is compared to the combustion of mixtures made from n-heptane and isooctane in various amounts.

-The gasoline obtained by the atmospheric distillation of petroleum is insufficient, and the amount of fuel produced is not enough to meet the market demand, and it is necessary to produce new expensive gasoline.
+The gasoline obtained by the atmospheric distillation of petroleum is insufficient, and the amount of fuel produced is not enough to meet the market demand, so it is necessary to produce new expensive gasoline.

 What is Diesel?